2020 PARENT/PLAYER INFORMATION and POLICIES

 SPECIAL RULE FOR 4-B CADDIES – In an effort to speed up play in Division 4-B (Boys 10-11), caddies are NOT allowed on the greens or fringes.
 Players must line up their own putts and handle the flagstick.
 Any violation of this Rule will result in a warning to the offending caddie.
 Continued violation of this Rule could result in disqualification of the player and/or suspension of the caddie from the golf course.
 Please see separate sheet on Rules for Division 4-B.

 SPECTATORS – Spectators are welcome and may follow players in all Divisions, but may not communicate with them in any manner at any time during their competition round.
 Clapping and encouragement for good play are allowed as long as it does not interfere with tournament play.
-Contestants are reminded of Rule 8-1 concerning advice and receiving assistance: Penalty two strokes.
-Contestants are responsible for actions of parents/spectators and are reminded that significant contact/conversation may be construed as advice by fellow competitors.
-Spectators are encouraged to come out and watch the golfers compete on their own.
-(A parent/friend caddying for a player in Divisions 1, 2, 3 and 4 may give advice under the USGA Rules of Golf).
+Contestants are reminded of Rule 10.2a and 10.2b concerning advice and receiving assistance.
+Penalty two strokes.
+Contestants are reminded that significant contact/conversation may be construed as advice by fellow competitors.
+Spectators are encouraged to come out and watch the youngsters compete on their own.
 Spectators are requested to turn off cell phones or pagers on every golf course during competition.

-TIES– Ties for first place ONLY in each Division shall be decided by hole-by-hole playoff immediately following conclusion of play in each Division.
-Ties for other trophy-winning positions may be decided by hole-by-hole playoff or duplicate trophies may be awarded, at the discretion of the PLPGC Tournament Committee.
+TIES – Ties for first place ONLY in each Division shall be decided by hole-by-hole playoff immediately following conclusion of play in each Division.
+Duplicate trophies will be awarded for other trophy-winning positions.
 In the case of darkness or adverse weather conditions, ties may be decided by hole-by-hole putt-off or matching cards backwards, starting with final hole played.

-TOURNAMENT ACCEPTANCE – It is important to have a valid email address, phone number and fax number (if available) on file with the Pepsi Little People’s Tournament Office to ensure receipt of your tournament acceptance pak and to receive information on entry forms for the following year, if you have a child eligible.
+TOURNAMENT ACCEPTANCE – It is important to have a valid email address, phone number and fax number (if available) on file with the Pepsi Little People’s Tournament Office.
 Tournament acceptance information is emailed once a player has been accepted into the tournament, and contains information vital to your entry and how to access additional important information on our website.
-Most correspondence is done through email, phone or fax, so having the correct information in our database is important.
+If you do not receive your acceptance letter within a week of entry submission, please call the tournament office at 217-257-5718.
 Entries are accepted on a first-received basis.
 Because of limited space at Westview Golf Course (Boys and Girls Divisions 3, 4, 5, 6 and 7), it is recommended that entries be sent to Tournament Headquarters as soon as possible to insure acceptance.
 Entry forms may be faxed, emailed or mailed, with payment by check or credit card.

 WITHDRAWALS – You will be in violation of Pepsi Little People’s policy if you fail to complete your round OR if you fail to complete the stipulated number of holes for your Division, except for a legitimate reason.
 If it becomes necessary for you to withdraw, you must notify the Little People’s Tournament Representative at your respective course, who will determine if the withdrawal is justified or unjustified.
 If the withdrawal at any time is unjustified, you will be suspended from play in a Pepsi Little People’s event for the following year.